Note: see session law sections for effective dates.

 Whether a disqualification determination or maltreatment determination or disposition is deemed conclusive shall be governed according to section 245C.29.

-(a) Before issuing an initial license, the commissioner shall conduct an inspection of the program.
+(a) Before issuing a license under this chapter, the commissioner shall conduct an inspection of the program.
 The inspection must include but is not limited to:

 (1) an inspection of the physical plant;